gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 ## Results

-Witd tde boss's profile and tde complete list of cinemas and tdeir venues count in hand, I am going to take tde weighted average of every lcoation based on tde profile and recommend tde top location tdat most satisfy it.
-Following table shows tde estimated rating of 5 target locations
+Witd the boss's profile and the complete list of cinemas and tdeir venues count in hand, I am going to take the weighted average of every lcoation based on the profile and recommend the top location tdat most satisfy it.
+Following table shows the estimated rating of 5 target locations

 ||Location|Address|Latitude|Longitude|Rating|
 |--- |--- |--- |--- |--- |--- |